npryce/socrates-uk/training_day.md

 Duncan McGregor ![Duncan McGregor](img/2023/trainers/duncan_mcgregor.png "Photo of Duncan McGregor") and Nat Pryce ![Nat Pryce](img/2023/trainers/nat_pryce.png "Photo of Nat Pryce")

-**The "phasing" of refactorings**: how you deliver a refactoring that cannot be delivered in a single commit
+**Refactoring beyond the commit**: how you deliver a refactoring that cannot be delivered in a single commit

 ---